 Find out if you need an Electronic Travel Authorization (eTA) or a visitor visa

-Starting March 15, 2016, most travellers entering Canada will need an Electronic Travel Authorization (eTA) or a visitor visa.
+Starting March 15, 2016, visa-exempt foreign nationals who fly to or transit through Canada will need an Electronic Travel Authorization (eTA).
+Exceptions include U.S. citizens and foreign nationals with a valid visa.

 Note: U.S. citizens do not need an eTA or a visa.
 However, proper identification must be presented at the border.

-Find out if your need an eTA or a visitor visa
+Find out if you need an eTA or a visitor visa

 Carry proper travel documents and identification